Nixon Peabody LLP

 • While the CPRA itself does not impose a requirement that a business conduct data privacy audits and risk assessments, it does task the attorney general with issuing regulations that create such a requirement for businesses whose processing “presents a significant risk to consumers’ privacy or security.”

 What hasn’t changed?
 As an amendment to the CCPA, the CPRA leaves many of the current statutory provisions untouched.
-Generally speaking, the overall statutory scheme requiring that consumers are accurately notified of their rights pursuant to a privacy policy; that data collection, sharing, and usage is generally limited to that which is disclosed to the consumer; differing obligations for “businesses” and “service providers” (although the CPRA imposes some additional contractual requirements); and that businesses promptly respond to consumer requests, all remains essentially the same.
+Generally speaking, the overall statutory scheme requiring that consumers are accurately notified of their rights pursuant to a privacy policy; that data collection, sharing, and usage is generally limited to that which is disclosed to the consumer; differing obligations for “businesses” and “service providers” (although the CPRA imposes some additional contractual requirements); and the prompt response to consumer requests by businesses.
+These aspects largely remain consistent in ensuring CPRA compliance.

 What employers need to do to prepare